Funker Vogt

 Funker Vogt ([ˈfʊŋkɐ ˈfoːkt]) is a German electronic-industrial music project with an aggressive style, formed by vocalist Jens Kästel and programmer Gerrit Thomas in 1995.
 Other members of the band are keyboardist/manager Björn Böttcher, live guitarist Frank Schweigert and lyricist Kai Schmidt.
 The name of the band translates from German to English as "Radio Operator Vogt", this being the surname of a friend of the band who was a military radio operator.

 The band ceased in the summer of 2021 due to the termination of cooperation with Chris L.

-On January 1st 2023 Funker Vogt announced that they would return.
+On 1 January 2023 Funker Vogt announced that they would return.

+On 5 December 2023, Bastian Polak joined Funker Vogt as their new lead vocalist.
+On the same day, they announced their first new album with Bastian, Final Construct, along with a series of new 2024 and 2025 tours.
+Final Construct released on May 3.

 History

 The group appeared on several German compilations and, in 1996, released their debut album Thanks for Nothing.
 Following the release of two limited edition EPs (Words of Power and Take Care), Funker Vogt signed with the American record label Metropolis Records.
 Metropolis re-released Thanks for Nothing, followed by the We Came to Kill in late 1997.
 Kästel and Thomas have participated, as remixers, on Leæther Strip album Yes, I'm Limited, Vol. 2.
 In 2000, Funker Vogt released Maschine Zeit, followed by the remix EP T in early 2001.
 Additionally to the core members of the band, concert members also include Björn Böttcher (keyboard) and Frank Schweigert (guitar, he replaced Thomas Kroll in 2004).
 Kai Schmidt writes most of the lyrics and manages the band through his own management company.
 They all hail from the town of Hamelin in Germany.
 The majority of their lyrics revolve around the concepts of war.

 A distinctive theme is present in the band's work and stage presence; both their musicianship and their costuming are strongly reminiscent of military music and dress.
 This military aesthetic is also popular with the band's fanbase.
 However, the political stance of Funker Vogt is decidedly anti-war; the band cites "war and social injustice" as their primary topics of discussion, noting that the goal of the album Execution Tracks, along with the accompanying video, was to "present the grotesque cruelties and the tragedy of war."

 According to the band's website, as of 2011 both Björn Böttcher and Kai Schmidt are no longer collaborating with the band.
 As a result, Funker Vogt will no longer be managed by REPOMANagement.
 In 2013, longtime frontman Jens Kästel left the band after his last show on 30 November in Berlin.
-Four years later in 2017 Funker Vogt reform with a new singer, Chris L. (Agonoize/The Sexorcist).
+Four years later in 2017 Funker Vogt reformed with a new singer, Chris L. (Agonoize/The Sexorcist).